Fast & Cold – A Guide to Alaska Whitewater

 In many ways I feel fortunate to have known Andrew Embick, a quirky and amazingly talented man.
 Fast & Cold is an important reference for whitewater enthusiasts in Alaska and worth some effort to locate for purchase.

-Copyright © 2008 by Alan Sorum
+This article was first seen at Suite101.com Copyright © 2013 by Alan Sorum